ngreve/web_scraper/README.md

 # What is this?
-This is a simple web scraper based on Node.js.
+This is a simple web scraper, written as a Node.js application.
 It checks if there is a new Linux kernel version available.
-If it detects a new kernel version it sends an email to the in config.js defined adress.
+If it detects a new kernel version it sends an email to the in the config.js defined address.
-For further information visit my [corrosponding blog article](https://nicogreve.com/projects/A%20Simple%20Web%20Scraper%20with%20E-Mail%20Notification?page=1&uuid=40340570-5152-11e9-8655-3402860f7f35)
+For further information visit my [corrosponding blog article](https://www.nicogreve.com/a-simple-web-scaper-with-email-notification/)

 # How to use it
-To define rudamentary behavior you can change the parameter in the config.js file
+Change the parameter in the config.js file to your needs:
 ```
 module.exports = {
   uri: 'https://www.kernel.org',